peytoncordero/DRI25/command-line.md

 ```console
 $ echo “This is my cheat sheet”  > cheat-sheet.txt
 ```

-Now let’s check we created the file with the command
+In this case, the computer will create a new file while including the content.
+Now, for our learning objective, let’s check the file is there with the command

 ```console
 $ ls
 ```

 The output should include the file cheat-sheet.txt as part of the list.

+### Opening the file

 We also want to make sure that our phrase "This is my cheat sheet" is in the file!
 Write: